mubashirhassanpk/prompts/README.md

 ### 2. GST Calculator WordPress Plugin

 **Prompt:**
-I want to create a WordPress plugin named "GST Calculator India" that helps users calculate GST on products/services.
+I want to create a WordPress plugin named "GST Calculator USA" that helps users calculate GST on products/services.
 The plugin should have a shortcode `[gst_calculator]` to display the calculator on any page.

 **Features Required:**
-- **Input Fields:** Original Price (₹), GST Rate (%) (Dropdown with options: 5%, 12%, 18%, 28%)
+- **Input Fields:** Original Price ($), GST Rate (%) (Dropdown with options: 5%, 12%, 18%, 28%)
 - A "Calculate GST" button to instantly compute the GST amount
 - **Formula:** GST Amount = (Original Price * GST Rate) / 100, Final Price = Original Price + GST Amount
-- **Output Display:** GST Amount (₹), Total Price After GST, CGST & SGST Breakdown for intra-state transactions
+- **Output Display:** GST Amount ($), Total Price After GST, CGST & SGST Breakdown for intra-state transactions
 - Use AJAX for dynamic calculation without page refresh
 - Modern UI with FontAwesome icons
 - Provide proper CSS styling in `css/style.css` and interactivity with `js/script.js`